rpherbig/dr-scripts/README.md

   * Trader: none yet, be the first by submitting your own!
   * Warrior Mage: Torgro-setup.yaml
 1. ;e UserVars.use_yaml = true
+  * If your UserVars become corrupted you'll need to reset this flag.
+We expect to remove this flag as soon as possible so hopefully this will not be an issue for long.
 1. Now you're ready to download and run any of our scripts.
 For each script you want (the full list is below), run:
   * ;e custom_require('script-name')